-There are numerous factors that have lead to these changes and will continue to do so in the foreseeable future.
-One factor has been the work of the Voluntary Sector Initiative ("VSI").
-The VSI is a joint venture between the Government of Canada and the Canadian voluntary sector, pursuing the long-term objective of "strengthen[ing] the voluntary sector's capacity to meet the challenges of the future, and ...enhance [ing] the relationship between the sector and the federal government and their ability to serve Canadians."
+There are numerous factors that have lead to changes in legislation and policies affecting charities.
+One factor has been the work of the Voluntary Sector Initiative ("VSI")3.
+The VSI is a joint venture between the Government of Canada and the Canadian voluntary sector, pursuing the long-term objective of "strengthen[ing] the voluntary sector's capacity to meet the challenges of the future, and ...enhance [ing] the relationship between the sector and the federal government and their ability to serve Canadians."4

-Another factor, and probably the most significant, has been simply the size and growth of the charitable sector in Canada, from both the number of people involved, as well as from the amount of donations received.
+Another factor, and probably the most significant, has been simply the size, growth and importance of the charitable sector in Canada, from both the number of people involved, as well as from the amount of donations received.